kwalczak80/mx-monster/README.md

 If the user clicks on the bag icon, they will be redirected to the page where they can review the bag content.
 At this stage, some adjustments to the bag are possible:

 - change the product quantities
-- remove the product from  the shopping bag if the product is no longer required
+- remove the product from  the shopping bag if the product is no longer wanted

 ![Shopping bag info](docs/images/existing_features/shopping_bag/shopping-bag-info.JPG)